 Substrate

 To create a Honduran milksnake vivarium, you will need a bioactive-compatible substrate.
 That means things like aspen shavings or bark chips aren’t going to work.
 You need a soil-like mix that mimics the conditions of your snake’s natural habitat.
-You can try making your own with a basic mix of 60% plain topsoil and 40% coconut fiber, or you can let The Bio Dude do the work for you with the Terra Fauna Bioactive Kit.
+You can try making your own with a basic mix of 60% plain topsoil and 40% coconut fiber, or you can let The Bio Dude do the work for you with the Terra Firma Bioactive Kit.

 Because you’re setting up a bioactive habitat, you will need to mix and layer the substrate with sphagnum moss and leaf litter.
 For best results, combine with an appropriate amount of Bio Dude Bio Shot soil inoculant.